 The symptoms of COVID-19 overlap with several things you may experience in early spring, such as influenza and seasonal allergies.
 Allergies can be ruled out if you have a fever.
 COVID-19 results in a dry cough, so if you have a runny nose or a productive cough, it’s more likely to be influenza.

 If you think you may have COVID-19, the best thing to do is talk to a medical professional.

 I heard COVID-19 doesn’t kill as many people as the flu.
 Why are we so concerned?

-On March 7, CDC estimated at least 22,000 people have died in the United States from influenza in the 2019-2020 flu season.
-COVID-19, on the other hand, had resulted in 8,727 deaths on March 18.
+The CDC estimates at least 22,000 people have died in the United States from influenza in the 2019-2020 flu season.
+COVID-19, on the other hand, had resulted in 211,132 deaths by October 8, 2020.
 It’s understandable to question why COVID-19 is receiving much more attention at the moment.

 The virus that causes COVID-19 is, in many ways, different from most viruses we’ve seen before.
 It’s very similar to SARS, but much more efficient at spreading – approximately twice as efficient as influenza.
 The global average fatality rate is much higher than influenza, but lower than other coronaviruses such as SARS and MERS.

 Many people who are infected require hospitalization, and those people sometimes experience Acute Respiratory Distress Syndrome.
 One of the biggest concerns, and the reason everyone is encouraged to practice social distancing, is the likelihood of overwhelming hospital systems.
 If the virus spreads too quickly, many areas could run out of hospital beds and ventilators.
 By isolating ourselves, we can slow down the spread and make sure our hospitals are able to handle the demand at any given time.